selmants/HI_Model/README.md

 # HI_Model

-Input data, R scripts, and manuscript files for LUCAS model projections of ecosystem carbon balance in the Hawaiian Islands under different scenarios of climate and land use change.
+Input data, R scripts, and manuscript files for LUCAS model projections of ecosystem carbon balance in the Hawaiian Islands under different scenarios of climate and land use change

-LUCAS model summarized output data available in machine readable format at https://doi.org/10.5066/P9AWLFKZ.
+Machine-readable LUCAS model output data is available at: https://doi.org/10.5066/P9AWLFKZ

-Manuscript submitted for publication to the IOP journal *Environmental Research Letters* on 2021-04-05.
+Manuscript submitted for publication to the IOP journal *Environmental Research Letters* on 2021-04-05

 ## Directory Structure